 A pediatric gastroenterologist may also be known by the following names: children’s gastroenterologist, GI for kids, pediatric GI doctor, or children’s GI specialist.

-There are 1830 specialists practicing Pediatric Gastroenterology in the United States with an overall average rating of 3.8 stars.
-There are 354 hospitals in the United States with affiliated Pediatric Gastroenterology specialists, including Boston Children's Hospital, Children's Medical Center of Dallas and Childrens Medical Center Plano.
+There are 1862 specialists practicing Pediatric Gastroenterology in the United States with an overall average rating of 3.8 stars.
+There are 345 hospitals in the United States with affiliated Pediatric Gastroenterology specialists, including Boston Children's Hospital, Phoenix Children's Hospital and Nemours/Alfred I. duPont Hospital for Children.